Sydney-Informatics-Hub/eeharvest/README.md

 This package is part of the AgReFed [Geodata-Harvester] project which extends the vision of providing Findable, Accessible, Interoperable and Reusable (FAIR) agricultural data (and beyond) to Australian researchers and stakeholders.

-The Geodata-Harvester project enables researchers with convenient and reusable workflows and provides open-source software for automatic data extraction from a wide range of data sources including spatial-temporal processing.
-The `eeharvest` package provides access to data beyond the shores of Australia, therefore it has been designed to work as a standalone product for anyone to use.
+There are currently two main packages in the Geodata-Harvester project:

+- `geodata-harvester`: a Python package for data extraction and processing from a wide range of data sources in Australia, with support for Google Earth Engine via a dependency on `eeharvest` (see below)
+- `eeharvest`: **this package**, which provides access to Google Earth Engine and is thus designed as a standalone package for anyone to use without the baggage of `geodata-harvester`

 ## Features